 What To Do When DCF Contacts You

-It’s critical for you to know that whatever you say to a DCF investigator will be noted in the DCF investigator’s case log.
+It is critical for you to know that whatever you say to a DCF investigator will be noted in the DCF investigator’s case log.
 They are trained to record as much relevant information as possible.
 Nothing is off the record.
 Everything can and will be shared with the DCF and, the local police, if necessary.
-Therefore, if you receive a letter or phone call informing you that you are being investigated by DCF in Stamford, Greenwich, Norwalk, New Canaan, Westport or Darien, then you should contact a Connecticut DCF investigation lawyer at Mark Sherman Law right away.
+Therefore, if you receive a letter or phone call informing you that you are being investigated by DCF, then you should contact a Connecticut DCF investigation lawyer at Mark Sherman Law right away.

 In February 2013, DCF announced the implementation of the “Family Assessment Response” System (the “FAR System”) for referral of child neglect and abuse that DCF considers low-risk.
 These referrals are not placed on the investigative track and instead are designated for a meeting with an investigator who advises the family on appropriate services and resources available to them, depending on the facts of their case.
 Be very careful here, however, as FAR cases can easily escalate to a full investigation if the DCF worker hears or sees something that concerns them.

 If DCF is engaged in its usual investigation of abuse or neglect, they are required to either substantiate or unsubstantiate the allegations.
 Their protocols and procedures are often consistent and uniform—that is, they have a checklist of questions, requests, and action items.
 Here’s what to expect: